cdapio/cdap/docs/developer-guide/source/rest.rst

           }
          ]

-Note that accessing Services directly via their host and port is not advisable as it bypasses all CDAP security.
+Accessing Services directly via their host and port is not advisable as it bypasses all CDAP security.

+Note that this feature is experimental and may be deprecated or removed in future releases.

 .. rst2pdf: PageBreak